Troubleshooting issues with the installer file (Windows)

-Note: it may not be necessary to complete every step, so test the installation after each step, by trying to launch the Live installer.
+Note: You might not need to complete every step below, so test the installation each time, by trying to launch the Live installer.

 - Using Windows Update, make sure that all available updates are installed.

-- An important update for older Windows versions is the Microsoft's Visual C++ package, listed here.
+- An important update for older Windows versions is the Microsoft's Visual C++ package:

 - After the updates have completed, restart Windows and try to install Live again.